VenusRivers/VenusRivers/README.md

 INT!: same fandom, oomfs, doubles, pretty much any reason. i love talking to people!

-DNI: people under 15, proshippers, diehard vivziepop stans, country humans fans, roleplayers (unless i have the roleplaying status on), and basic DNI criteria
+DNI: people under 15, proshippers, diehard vivziepop stans, country humans fans, smg4 fans (mr puzzles ponys get shot on sight), roleplayers (unless i have the roleplaying status on), and basic DNI criteria

   please do not make sexual jokes to me! it makes me very uncomfortable and i dont find it funny. if you dont stop i will just hide you